Heart Rate Zones for Beginners (Plus Free Calculator)

 - Use sparingly: every 7 to 10 days.
 Recovery cost is high.

 A balanced week for a recreational runner: two Zone 2 base runs, one Zone 4 or Zone 5 hard session, one Zone 3 tempo, two rest or Zone 1 days.
-That is roughly 80 percent easy, 20 percent hard, which is the polarized model nearly every endurance science researcher converges on.
+That is roughly 80 percent easy, 20 percent hard, the polarized training model in Stöggl & Sperlich 2014 that nearly every endurance science researcher converges on.

 FAQ

 Q: My wrist HR monitor says I'm in Zone 4 on an easy walk.
 What's wrong?
-A: Wrist optical heart rate monitors are notoriously inaccurate during low-intensity, low-movement activities, and they spike on cold skin or loose fits.
+A: Wrist optical heart rate monitors are notoriously inaccurate during low-intensity, low-movement activities, and they spike on cold skin or loose fits per the Stanford fitness-tracker accuracy study (Shcherbina et al. 2017).
 If the talk test says easy and the watch says Zone 4, trust the talk test.
 A chest strap is dramatically more accurate if you want monitor data you can rely on.

 Q: Do heart rate zones change as I get fitter?
 A: The percentages don't change, but the pace at which you hit each zone gets faster.
 A 6:00/km run that was Zone 4 last year might be Zone 3 next year.
 Re-test your zones every few months and adjust.

 Q: Can I train without measuring heart rate at all?
 A: Yes.
-Pace targets and rate of perceived exertion (1-to-10 scale) work fine for most recreational athletes.
+Pace targets and rate of perceived exertion (1-to-10 scale) work fine for most recreational athletes — the Borg RPE scale (CDC version) is the standard.
 Heart rate zones are most useful when you want to control intensity precisely (especially keeping easy days easy) or when external factors like heat or hills make pace alone misleading.

 Q: Why is Zone 2 such a big deal lately?
 A: Because most people skip it.
 The classic mistake is doing every workout in Zone 3 (always feels productive, never builds peak) or every workout in Zone 4 (burns out quickly).
-Zone 2 builds the foundation that lets the harder zones produce results without breaking you.
+Zone 2 builds the foundation that lets the harder zones produce results without breaking you per the polarized-training literature (Seiler 2010).

 Q: How long until heart rate training shows results?
-A: Resting heart rate usually drops 5 to 10 bpm in the first 6 to 12 weeks of consistent training.
+A: Resting heart rate usually drops 5 to 10 bpm in the first 6 to 12 weeks of consistent training per the Carter et al. 2003 Sports Med review of cardiac response to training.
 VO2 max measurably improves in 8 to 12 weeks.
 Pace at a given heart rate improves continuously for years.

 The Bottom Line